systemslab/popper-paper/paper/paper.md

 consumed by a post-processing script, or directly by the scripts that generate an image.

-The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
-An important component of the experiment logic is that it should assert the original assumptions made about the environment (a `setup.yml` file in the example), for example, the operating system version (if the experiment assumes one).
-Also, it is important to parametrize the experiment explicitly (e.g.
-`vars.yml`), so that readers can quickly get an idea of what is the parameter space of the experiment and what they can modify in order to obtain different results.
-One common practice we follow is to place in the caption of every figure a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub[^github-ipy]).
+The experiment output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
+An important component of the experiment logic is that it should assert the original assumptions made about the environment (`setup.yml`), for example, the operating system version (if the experiment assumes one).
+Also, it is important to parametrize the experiment explicitly (`vars.yml`), so that readers can quickly get an idea of what is the parameter space and what can be modified in order to obtain different results.
+One common practice we follow is to place in the caption of every figure a `[source]` link that points to the URL of the corresponding post-processing script in the version control web interface (e.g. GitHub).

-[^github-ipy]: GitHub has the ability to render Jupyter notebooks on its web interface.
-This is a static view of the notebook (as produced by the original author).
-In order to have a live version of the notebook, one has to instantiate a Binder or run a local notebook server.

 ## Automated Validation

 Validation of experiments can be classified in two categories.
-In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file in the root folder.
-This file contains a specification that consists of a list of tests that get executed every time a new commit is added to the repository.
-These types of checks can verify that the paper is always in a state that can be built (generate the PDF correctly); that the syntax of orchestration files is correct so that if changes occur, e.g., addition of a new variable, it can be executed without any issues; or that the post-processing routines can be executed without problems.
+In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file in the root folder specifying what tests to execute.
+These checks can verify that the paper is always in a state that can be built; that the syntax of orchestration files is correct so that if changes occur, e.g., addition of a new variable, it can be executed without any issues; or that the post-processing routines can be executed without problems.

 The second category of validations is related to the integrity of the experimental results.
-These domain-specific tests ensure that the claims made in the paper are valid for every re-execution of the experiment, analogous to performance regression tests done in software projects that can be implemented using the same class of tools.
+These domain-specific tests ensure that the claims made in the paper are valid for every re-execution of the experiment, analogous to performance regression tests done in software projects.
 Alternatively, claims can also be corroborated as part of the analysis code.
 When experiments are not sensitive to the effects of virtualized platforms, these assertions can be executed on public/free CI platforms (e.g. TravisCI runs tests in VMs).
 However, when results are sensitive to the underlying hardware, it is preferable to leave this out of the CI pipeline and make them part of the post-processing routines of the experiment.
-In the example above, an `assertions.aver` file contains validations in the Aver [@jimenez_aver_2016] language that check the integrity of runtime performance metrics that claims make reference to.
+In the example above, an `assertions.aver` file contains validations in the Aver [@jimenez_aver_2016] language that check the integrity of runtime performance metrics.
 Examples of these type of assertions are: "the runtime of our algorithm is 10x better than the baseline when the level of parallelism exceeds 4 concurrent threads"; or "for dataset A, our model predicts the outcome with an error of 95%".